docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 finance testprofile/testuser fetch all=price year=all && finance testprofile/testuser import year=2018

-Note: you MUST import from 2018 as there are mockup accounts that begin from that year
+Note: for this test profile with developer mockups, you MUST import from 2018 as there are accounts that begin from that year

 All profiles/subprofiles are installed into the parent directory ${DOCKER_FINANCE_CONTAINER_FLOW}/profiles.